Lick Target of Opportunity (ToO) Policy

 - Co-authorship must be offered to the observing team.

 This policy applies for the classically scheduled telescopes, e.g. Shane and Nickel.
-A separate policy for the queue schedule ToO program has been established.
+A separate policy for the queue schedule ToO program on the APF has been established.